Report air pollution, including bad smells or odours and dust pollution from construction sites.

-The council has legal powers to investigate and deal with serious problems caused by air pollution, such as smells and dust.
+The council has legal powers to investigate and deal with serious issues caused by air pollution, such as smells and dust.

 However, we only have powers to investigate smells and dust from industrial or business premises, not domestic properties.
 We may, however, be able to deal with certain causes of smells and dust at domestic properties, such as accumulations of waste or bonfires.